Engineered Hardwood vs. Laminate Flooring: What’s the Difference?

 What does each “sister” bring to the family of flooring?
 Let’s break it down.

 The key difference in how each floor is made is that engineered wood contains a top layer of solid wood while laminate uses a photographic layer coated with a wear layer to achieve the wood-look surface.
-Engineered hardwood tends to be the thicker option, backed with layers of plywood or fiberboard, while laminate planks are thinner.
+Engineered hardwood tends to be the thicker option, backed with layers of plywood, fiberboard, or SPC, while laminate planks are thinner.

 That’s your basic breakdown, but flooring sisters come with several layers.
 Time to unpack years of family history!